← Back to HR Glossary

 Detailed Definition

-BIPA (Biometric Information Privacy Act) is an Illinois state law (740 ILCS 14) that regulates how private entities collect, use, store, and destroy biometric identifiers (fingerprints, face geometry, voiceprints, retina scans, hand geometry) and biometric information.
-It applies to any private entity operating in Illinois — including out-of-state employers with Illinois employees.
+BIPA (Biometric Information Privacy Act) is the Illinois state law (740 ILCS 14, enacted 2008) that regulates how private entities collect, use, store, and destroy biometric identifiers — fingerprints, face geometry, voiceprints, retina or iris scans, hand or palm geometry — and biometric information derived from those identifiers.
+BIPA applies to any private entity operating in Illinois, including out-of-state employers with Illinois employees, making it broadly applicable to multistate organisations.
+With statutory damages, a private right of action, and class-certification-friendly procedural posture, BIPA has produced some of the largest privacy-related verdicts and settlements in US history.
+For HR teams operating biometric attendance, BIPA compliance is a critical concern.

 Example